mikegehard/ai-assisted-agile-agents/agents/README.md

    bun run test:acceptance:web
    ```

-You can start the server in a separate terminal window using either `bun run start:server` or `bun run dev` before running the acceptance tests.
-Remember to run these commands from the `agents` directory as well.
+The acceptance tests will automatically start the server before running, so there's no need to start the server separately.

 ### Running the CLI